bora1231/Task-07-Browser-Extension-Audit/README.md

 # Task 7 – Identify and Remove Suspicious Browser Extensions

 ## 📌 Objective
-To identify potentially harmful browser extensions, review their permissions, and remove suspicious or unnecessary add-ons to improve browser security and browsing performance.
+To identify potentially harmful browser extensions, review their permissions, and remove suspicious or unnecessary add-ons to enhance browser security and browsing performance.

 ---